-At the first opportunity get in the habit of signing in.
-Signing in lets you see more options and allows you to request books, articles and other materials that the Pollak Library does not own from other CSUs and other libraries.* There are certain databases that will only be search once you are logged in.**
+At the first opportunity, get in the habit of signing in.
+Signing in lets you see more options and allows you to request books, articles and other materials that the Pollak Library does not own from other CSUs and other libraries.* There are certain databases that will only be searched once you are logged in.**

-OneSearch is set to emphasize full text.
-Abstract databases -- THE MOST IMPORTANT DATABASES FOR THIS SUBJECT AREA ARE IN THIS CATEGORY -- are excluded until you expand your results.
-Here is how to do this: Once you have done a search, go to the bottom of the of the left-hand column entitled Refine my results and click the box that says.
-(This may seem misleading as you are actually getting more than results from other libraries.
-It will expand your search results to non-full-text databases.
-In fact we may still have access to the full-text in another database or we can request it from another library.)
+OneSearch emphasizes full text.
+Abstract databases and Index databases -- SOME IMPORTANT DATABASES ARE IN THESE CATEGORIES -- can be excluded from your search results until you expand your results.
+Here is how to do this: Once you have done a search, look for a sentence below the search box that says: Didn't find what you are looking for?
+Click here to include Results from Other Libraries (This may seem misleading as you are actually getting more results from our library as well as those from other libraries.
+We may actually have access to the full-text in another database we own or we can request it from another library.)

-Use other options in Refine my results column to narrow your search.
+Examine the other possible options in Refine my Results column to narrow your search.

-If you are still having trouble come to the reference desk or contact me at email@example.com
+If you are still having trouble come to the researchdesk or contact me at email@example.com